calldestn/greasyfork/README.md

 ### Features
 - **Visual Alerts**: Sliding CSS banners when exceeding 160 characters.
 - **Smart Blocking**: (Optional) Prevents the `Enter` key or Send button from triggering when over the limit to avoid message fragmentation.
+- **Character Counting Status Bar**: Status bar under your message that changes with the current character count
 - **Client-Side Only**: Zero modification to server-side code or proprietary binaries.

 ## 🛠️ Installation